p01di/esp32c6-thread-border-router/README.md

 ### Home Assistant in a VM
 Make sure the VM uses **bridged networking** (not NAT).
 The VM must be on the same network segment as the ESP border router.

-### Static route for Thread prefix
+### Static route for Thread prefix (probably optional)
-The ESP advertises the Thread network prefix (`fd55:ec6e:b588::/48` by default) via Router Advertisements.
+The ESP advertises the Thread network prefix (eg `fd55:ec6e:b588::/48` by default) via Router Advertisements.
 If your router blocks or doesn't propagate these, add a static IPv6 route:

-- **Destination:** `fd55:ec6e:b588::/48` (check your actual prefix from the dataset)
+- **Destination:** eg `fd55:ec6e:b588::/48` (check your actual prefix from the dataset)
 - **Gateway:** ESP's link-local IPv6 address (visible in router's neighbor table)

 ### pfsense specific
 1. Add a static IPv6 gateway pointing to the ESP's link-local address
-2. Add a firewall rule on LAN (above the default IPv6 rule) routing `fd55:ec6e:b588::/48` via the ESP gateway
+2. Add a firewall rule on LAN (above the default IPv6 rule) routing eg `fd55:ec6e:b588::/48` via the ESP gateway
 3. Disable NAT66

 ---